Colgate-Palmolive Company (CL): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1873 Colgate introduced its first toothpaste in jars.
-Signified entry into the oral care market, which would become a core business segment.
+1873 Introduced first aromatic toothpaste, sold in jars.
+First step into the oral care market, a future core segment.

 Colgate-Palmolive Company (CL) Ownership Structure